 Compliance Mechanisms and Penalties:

-The department and local governments have a role to play in investigating alleged foodborne illness outbreaks and complaints relating to foreign matter in food.
-Non-compliance with the Act carries significant penalties of up to $110,000 and two years imprisonment.
+Queensland Health and local governments have a role to play in investigating alleged foodborne illness outbreaks and complaints relating to foreign matter in food.
+Non-compliance with the Act carries significant penalties of over $130,000 and two years imprisonment.

-Local governments have responsibilities for enforcement of the food safety standards and can issue improvement notices to food businesses found not complying.
+Local governments have responsibility for enforcing food safety standards and can issue improvement notices to food businesses found not complying.
 Failure to comply with an improvement notice is an offence and can result in the food business being prosecuted.

 Local governments can suspend or cancel food business licences or apply for an injunction which may involve a food business having to cease operation.